It’s always good to know where things stand. Here’s where we set out the important stuff regarding privacy so you know what’s what.

 How we treat “Do Not Track” or similar signals

 Some browsers provide you with “do not track” options.
 Because there is not yet a common understanding of how to interpret the “do not track” signal, we do not currently respond to the browser “do not track” signals when you access our websites.

 Legal basis for processing

 The legal basis we rely on to process your Personal Data is article 6(1)(f) of the UK GDPR, which allows us to process Personal Data when its necessary for the purposes of our legitimate interests.

 How long is the Personal Data kept for?

 Do we use any data processors?

-We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.
+We cannot guarantee the absolute security of our database, nor can we guarantee that any information supplied will not be intercepted while being transmitted over wireless networks or the Internet.
+We have procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.